 Conclusion

-In Notes the underground man says that determinism will lead to the elimination of free will which he equates to death of self.
-In Crime and Punishment Dostoevsky takes this idea to its logical conclusion: that acting in accordance with deterministic ideas will not only lead to the death of self but death of others.
+In Notes the underground man says that determinism will lead to the elimination of free will, which he equates to death of self.
+In Crime and Punishment Dostoevsky takes this idea to its conclusion: that acting in accordance with deterministic ideas will not only lead to the death of self but death of others.
 In Notes determinism is promoted in the pretext that it will benefit all of society to act based on self-interest, when in truth, it leads to death.
 Similarly, in Crime and Punishment Raskolnikov supposedly committed the murder for the benefit of society, but when we discover that he was driven by the self-interest of determinism the murders are no longer utilitarian, they are criminal offenses.
 In both cases Dostoevsky offers paths to salvation through free will in the form of Christian love and morality embodied by the prostitutes Lisa and Sonya.
 The burden of suffering and misery that Lisa and Sonya have endured affords them the human compassion to understand the suffering of others and the ability to comprehend and practice the irrational Christian self-sacrificial love.
 If we agree with Marmeladov, maybe there is even a place for determinists in heaven.